realworldocaml/mdx/README.md

 #### OCaml Code

 `mdx` interprets OCaml fragments.
-It understands "normal" code fragments and "toplevel" code fragments (starting with a `#` sign).
+It understands _normal_ code fragments and _toplevel_ code fragments (starting with a `#` sign).
 Arbitrary (whitespace) padding is supported, at long as it stays consistent.

 Toplevel fragments interleaves OCaml code and their corresponding outputs.

-    Here is an example of *normal* OCaml code:
+Here is an example of normal OCaml code:

     ```ocaml
     print_endline "42"
     ```

-    Here is an examples of *toplevel* OCaml code:
+Here is an examples of toplevel OCaml code:

     ```ocaml
     # print_endline "42"